omarmfathy219/ITI-Final-CI-CD-Project/README.md

 terraform apply
 ```
 ## Third Part: Connect to Private GKE Cluster through Bastion VM
-> Now after the Infrastructure built navigate to `Compute Engine` from GCP console then `VM instances` and click the SSH to `private-vm2` to run this commands:
+> Now after the Infrastructure is built navigate to `Compute Engine` from the GCP console then `VM instances` and click the SSH to `private-vm2` to run these commands:
 ![](https://github.com/OmarMFathy219/ITI-Final-CI-CD-Project/blob/main/Screenshot/VM.png)

 ### 1. Install Kubectl